-The signs of porn addiction aren’t always dramatic.
-They’re often quiet, internal, easy to explain away.
-This article lays out the patterns clearly so you can assess where you stand.
-Not to scare you.
-Not to shame you.
-To give you an honest picture.
+The signs of porn addiction are not always dramatic.
+They can be quiet, internal, and easy to explain away.
+This article lays out the main patterns so you can assess where you stand without turning the question into shame or panic.

 Key takeaways

-• Escalation in time, frequency, or content intensity means your brain has built tolerance and needs a stronger signal
+- Escalation in time, frequency, or content intensity can point to tolerance and a stronger pull toward novelty

 1. You can't stop when you decide to